MiSTle-Dev/FPGA-Companion/SPI.md

 byte carries the state of the mouse buttons in bits 0 and 1.
 The second and third bytes contain relative x and y movements.

-The ```SPI_HID_JOYSTICK``` messages contains two data bytes, the first addressing the joystick and the second containing classic 8 bit digital joystick data.
+The ```SPI_HID_JOYSTICK``` messages contains five data bytes, the first addressing the joystick / gamepad and the second containing classic 8 bit digital joystick data.
 The address byte is needed since unlike keyboards and mice, the core needs to distinguish between multiple joysticks.
 The upper four bits of the second byte contain up to four fire buttons.
 These can simply be or'd together for standard DB9 joystick emulation.
+The subsequent three bytes transfer Gamepad analog proportional position X, Y and 8 extra digital gamepad buttons.

 The ```SPI_HID_GET_DB9``` command allows the MCU to request the state of the DB9 joystick port from the FPGA.
 This can be used